Symplectic toric stratified spaces with isolated singularities: Classifying symplectic toric cones

 We also describe in this section some of the important properties of homogeneous symplectic toric bundles.
-Of particular note is Proposition ~\ref{p:hconn}, in which we show that every principal $G$-bundle $\pi:P\to W$ with an $\R$-action for which $\pi$ is $\R$-equivariant admits a $G$-invariant symplectic form $\omega$ with respect to which $(P,\omega)$ is a homogeneous symplectic toric bundle.
-In Proposition ~\ref{p:bundtoponly}, we show that any two homogeneous symplectic toric bundles over the same homogeneous unimodular local embedding are isomorphic exactly when they have the same structure as a principal $G$-bundle with free $\R$ action.
+Indeed, the overarching goal of this section is to prove that, at least up to isomorphism class, homogeneous symplectic toric bundles have symplectic form more or less determined by their $\R$ action.
+Specifically, we will show that, up to isomorphism, homogeneous symplectic toric bundles are identifiable with {\em homogeneous principal $G$-bundles over $W$}, principal $G$-bundles $\pi:P\to W$ with free and proper $\R$-actions with respect to which $\pi$ is equivariant (see Definition \ref{d:bgr}).
+Homogeneous principal $G$-bundles over $W$ also form a presheaf $\BG_\R:\op{\open_{\R}(W)}\to \gpoid$.
+Of particular note in Section \ref{s:hstb} is Proposition \ref{p:homogconn}, in which we show that every homogeneous principal $G$-bundle over $W$ admits an exact $G$-invariant symplectic form $\omega$ with respect to which $(P,\omega)$ is a homogeneous symplectic toric bundle.
+Additionally, Proposition \ref{p:hstbnohorclass} shows that any two elements $(P,\omega)$ and $(P',\omega')$ of $\hstb_\psi(W)$ are isomorphic exactly when $P$ and $P'$ are isomorphic elements of $\BG_\R(W)$.

-In Section ~\ref{s:hc}, we define the map of presheaves $\hc:\hstb_\psi\to \stc_\psi$.
-In essence, this is a version of the map $c$ of Karshon and Lerman taking symplectic toric bundles to symplectic toric manifolds that remembers the $\R$ action of a homogeneous symplectic toric bundle.
+In Section \ref{s:hc}, we define the map of presheaves $\hc:\hstb_\psi \to \stc_\psi$ (Definition \ref{d:hc}).
+This is just the map of presheaves $\cut$ of Karshon and Lerman (see Section \ref{s:KL}) which additionally takes the $\R$ action of a homogeneous symplectic toric bundle to the $\R$ action of a symplectic toric cone.
 In showing that the category $\hstb_\psi(W)$ is non-empty for any homogeneous unimodular local embedding $\psi:W\to \fg^*$, this functor allows us to conclude that the groupoid $\stc_\psi(W)$ must be non-empty as well.
-In Theorem ~\ref{t:hcaniso}, we show that $\hc$ is an isomorphism of presheaves over $\open_\R(W)$.
+In Theorem \ref{t:hciso}, we show that $\hc$ is an isomorphism of presheaves over $\open_\R(W)$.
 With this in mind, we may focus on identifying the isomorphism classes of homogeneous symplectic toric bundles.